rcyerg/EmployeesProject/README.md

 - I'm curious how all this applies to a front-end context.
-    -How does java interact with what a user sees?
+    - How does java interact with what a user sees?

 `System.out.println("Here is a block of code in a README.md file);`